-Automated background screening technology works by “scraping” court websites for conviction and sentencing information, compiling the data, and formatting it into whatever fields you require for reporting.
+Automated background checks work by “scraping” court websites for conviction and sentencing information, compiling the data, and formatting it into whatever fields you require for reporting.
 Essentially, automated “agents” take the place of human researchers.

 Automation has obvious benefits for background screening firms.
 First among them is the cost.

 Automated systems do not entirely eliminate the need for paid human researchers (some court records are not online and others do not meet individual quality standards), but they significantly reduce the need.
 With an automated system handling the bulk of your information gathering, your human team can focus on the trickier cases that require manual effort.
 This allows you to grow the volume of your searches without increasing your company’s headcount.